Is November a good time to visit the Galapagos Islands?

 When to Visit the Galapagos by Month

-For more information on the weather and wildlife in the Galapagos, please visit When to visit the Galapagos Islands or one of our monthly guides:
+For more information on the weather and wildlife in the Galapagos, visit When to visit the Galapagos Islands or one of our monthly guides:

 January, February, March, April, May.
 June, July, August, September, October, November, December.